airvlab/cathsim/README.md

 How to Use:

 1. Attach the MouseDraggable script to the GameObject you want to make draggable.
 Make sure the GameObject has a Rigidbody component attached.
 2. In the Unity Inspector, you will see the MouseDraggable script component.
-Customize the parameter for Drag Sensitivity.
+Customise the parameter for Drag Sensitivity.
 Adjust the drag sensitivity to control how responsive the object is to mouse movement.
 3. Play the Unity scene to test the draggable behavior.
 4. When you click on the GameObject, it will become draggable by the mouse.
 You can click and drag it to move it around.
 5. Release the mouse button to stop dragging.
 The GameObject will then resume its normal physics behavior.